jnear/cs3020-compiler-construction/index.md

 - Midterm exam: Friday, March 8, in class
 - Final exam: Monday, May 6, 10:30-11:30am, Kalkin 001

+**Extra credit opportunities**: The CS department will host between 6 and 9 invited talks by faculty candidates this semester.
+If you attend the talk, take brief notes (1-2 paragraphs summarizing the key points), and email the notes to me by the next day, I will add 0.25% of extra credit to your final grade in the course.
+If you attend all 9 talks, you will receive a total of 2.25% extra credit on your final grade.
+The talks are scheduled as follows:
+- Tuesday, Feb 13, 1:10-2:10pm, Lafayette 311
+- More TBD

 | Week of | Topic                                              | Assignment                                             |
 |--------:|----------------------------------------------------|--------------------------------------------------------|
 |  Jan 15 | ASTs, Interpreters, x86 Assembly (no class Monday) |                                                        |